 The Risk, Governance and Compliance Committee and the Board retain overall responsibility to maintain adequate, sound and appropriate risk management processes and internal control mechanisms for the purpose of assessing and managing exposure to Credit Risk.
-The Board has delegated oversight of the risk controls and day-to-day management of these risk controls to Arch.
+The Board has delegated oversight of the risk controls and day-to-day management of these risk controls to Arch for brokers and cedents as part of the responsibilities as Insurance Manager.
 The Risk Function has been assigned the responsibility of monitoring Credit Risk.